Permanental polynomials of skew adjacency matrices of oriented graphs: Graphs whose all orientations have the same permanental polynomial

 Let $C$ be an even cycle of length $2l$ and $e_1,e_2,\dots,e_{2l}$ the edges of $C$.
 By the above claim, we have $n_{+}(e_1,e_2,\dots,e_{2l})=n_{-}(e_1,e_2,\dots,e_{2l})$ for any orientation $G^{\sigma}$.
 This is impossible, since one side of the equality is 1, and the other is 0. \end{proof}

-The argument of the proof of Theorem~\ref{T:all_orientations} is quite similar to the one used to prove Theorem~4.2 in \cite{CaCF12}, which states that the skew adjacency matrices of a graph $G$ are all cospectral if and only if $G$ has no even cycles.
+The argument of the proof of Theorem~\ref{T:all_orientations} is similar to the one used to prove Theorem~4.2 in \cite{CaCF12}, which states that all the skew adjacency matrices of a graph $G$ have the same characteristic polynomial if and only if $G$ has no even cycles.
 It is easy to see that if $G$ has no even cycles, then each block of $G$ is either a complete graph $K_2$ on two vertices or an odd cycle.

 The {\em matching polynomial}~\cite{GoGu81} of a graph $G$ on $n$ vertices is defined by

 By Theorems~\ref{T:coeffient_skew} and~\ref{T:all_orientations}, we immediately obtain the following interesting result.